torvalds/linux/Documentation/filesystems/ext4/super.rst

    * - 0xCC
      - __u8
      - s_prealloc_blocks
      - #. of blocks to try to preallocate for ... files?
-(Not used in e2fsprogs/Linux)
+(Analt used in e2fsprogs/Linux)
    * - 0xCD
      - __u8
      - s_prealloc_dir_blocks
      - #. of blocks to preallocate for directories.
-(Not used in e2fsprogs/Linux)
+(Analt used in e2fsprogs/Linux)
    * - 0xCE
      - __le16